 Project management outsourcing has both benefits and drawbacks.
 Let’s investigate the advantages first.

 Outsourcing, especially project management outsourcing, is a cost-effective measure.
-A business can save on tools, equipment, and office rental, by offshoring the project management part to a third party.
-Additionally, a business can save on labor costs.
+A business can save on tools, equipment, and office rental by offshoring the project management part to a third party.
+Additionally, a company can save on labor costs.

-By outsourcing your project management you onboard the most apposite talent for the task.
-This is especially useful for new businesses, such as start-ups, or even medium-sized businesses aiming to scale up but lacking the funds required for rapid growth.
+By outsourcing your project management, you onboard the most appropriate talent.
+This is especially useful for new businesses, such as start-ups or even medium-sized companies, aiming to scale up but lacking the funds required for rapid growth.

-With project management outsourcing, you hire a person skilled in delivering projects on time and on budget.
+With outsourcing project management, you hire someone skilled in delivering projects on time and budget.
 This is key, especially with project management.
 The goal is to have the whole team following an agreed-upon schedule, the end goal being a successful project that fulfills its objectives.
-Hiring a virtual assistant for the project management reduces the turnaround time.
-The business owner therefore ultimately saves funds rather than wasting them.
+Hiring a virtual assistant for project management reduces the turnaround time.
+The business owner ultimately saves funds rather than wastes them.

-A virtual assistant works as a consultant, not a fully employed member of staff, therefore is able to provide an objective view.
+A virtual assistant works as a consultant, not a fully employed staff member, and can provide an objective view.
 Such a consultant can advise whether the project will be feasible.

 The Business Gains a Fresh Perspective

 Objectively, an external project manager can offer increased transparency.
 Such people have industry experience.
-They have experience working for many and varied business types; they have learnt what can benefit a company.
+They have experience working for many and varied business types; they have learned what can benefit a company.

 Solve understaffing difficulties

 Project management involves overseeing highly skilled people who are part of a team.
-Such a team must ensure that the project is within budget, while being a quality product delivered on time.
-Using outsourcing as a staffing tool the business can add the skills needed to complement the efficiency of the team, helping to reach its goals.
+Such a team must ensure that the project is within budget while being a quality product delivered on time.
+Using outsourcing as a staffing tool, the business can add the skills needed to complement the team’s efficiency, helping it reach its goals.

 Concentrating on Core Tasks

-Time is normally a big issue for businesses.
+Time is usually a big issue for businesses.
 Burnout is a prevailing feature of a busy work life.
 Staff members are sometimes unable to manage the workload.
-Outsourcing offers the benefit to businesses of gaining time.
+Outsourcing offers companies the benefit of gaining time.
 The business can offboard any work, including non-essential work, to a virtual assistant.
-Project management, being essential work, can be offered to a virtual assistant, thus using company resources better.
+Project management, essential work, can be offered to a virtual assistant, thus using company resources better.
 The most important asset of a business is its people.

 Some disadvantages should be mentioned.
 Here are the negative aspects of outsourcing project management:

 Businesses that outsource hire a consultant or an external manager.
-Although the virtual project manager is highly skilled, the person may not be familiar with the company culture or business goals not related to the project.
-Such objectives may therefore not be immediately prioritized.
+Although the virtual project manager is highly skilled, the person may not be familiar with the company culture or business goals unrelated to the project.
+Such objectives may not be immediately prioritized.
 The business should assist the virtual assistant with an onboarding process to alert the assistant to the business objectives.

 Lastly, communication can be a concern.
 There can, for instance, be some miscommunication or confusion, especially if the virtual assistant is from a non-native English-speaking country.
 It is always sensible to hire a virtual assistant familiar with the language of the company.

-In conclusion, the benefits outweigh the disadvantages of outsourcing project management.
-If a business wants controlled, solid, and better output, project management should be implemented.
-If you want to learn more about how project management and outsourcing can benefit your company, do book a call with our outsourcing expert today!
+The benefits outweigh the disadvantages of outsourcing project management.
+Project management should be implemented if a business wants controlled, solid, and better output.
+If you want to learn more about how project management and outsourcing can benefit your company, book a call with our outsourcing expert today!